daniloCarvalho/shiny-gallery/_posts/2013-12-18-example-06-tabsets.md

 thumbnail: example-06_tabsets.png
 ---

-The Tabsets application demonstrates using tabs to organize output.
+The Tabsets application demonstrates using the tabPanel function to subdivide an application into components.
+In this case, various types of output (plot, summary, and raw data) are each shown on their own tab.